gemesa/rust-arm64/src/option.md

 - `Option<&str>`
 - `Option<Box<i32>>`

 By the safety guarantees of safe Rust, a `&str` always points to a valid location and a `Box<T>` always points to a valid heap allocation.
-This enables the compiler to use further optimizations, for example dropping the discriminant field and adding a null check to determine if the data is valid.
+This enables the compiler to use further optimizations, for example dropping the discriminant field and using a null value to represent the `None` variant.

 While tracing the different compilation steps, we can see that the discriminant is present in the MIR but not in the LLVM IR.
 This means the null pointer optimization happens during lowering MIR to LLVM IR.